jocallaghan/Maze_generator/README.md

 #### TODO
-Add functionality to "solve" a maze
+Add functionality to "solve" a maze (Part 2)

+##### FIXES NEEDED
+* Make sure the loading and saving of edges are INTS and not LONGS!!
+* Change seed from string to number
+* Validate binary files